 Polycarbonate Light Fixture Extrusions

 Our polycarbonate lighting lenses are available in both frosted and diffused options, all of which are specifically designed for LED light fixtures.
 We fabricate clear polycarbonate extrusions in flame retardant (FR) grades which meets UL 94V-0 specifications at 1mm (0.040”) thickness and UL 5VA at 3 mm.
 These polycarbonate materials are available in several different diffusion levels, ranging from clear at 91.5% light transmission to diffused with 63.7% light transmission at 1 mm thickness.

 Contact Crescent Plastics Regarding Plastic Sheeting for Fluorescent Lighting Fixtures Today

-Contact us for more information regarding the pros and cons of acrylic vs polycarbonate plastic lighting fixture lenses.
+Contact us for more information regarding the pros and cons of acrylic versus polycarbonate plastic lighting fixture lenses.
 At Crescent Plastics we stock both acrylic and polycarbonate plastic lighting fixtures in custom sizes and shapes to fit your project requirement needs.